fuse-open/docs/articles/basics/feature-overview.md

 ## Components

-In Fuse, an app is simply a tree of UX markup components (instances of Uno classes).
+In Fuse, an app is tree of UX markup components (instances of Uno classes).

-The basic building blocks are primitives such as @Text, @Rectangle, @Video, @Slider or @MapView.
+The basic building blocks are primitives such as @Text, @Rectangle, @Video, @Slider or @Image.
 These can be composed using @Panels for hierarchical layout, such as @StackPanel and @Grid.

 	<App>
 		<StackPanel>